UsmanRajput89/ninjetti/Readme.md

 - Responsive design for optimal viewing on all devices

 ## Technologies Used
 This website was created using HTML and CSS.
-No JavaScript or other frameworks were used, so it is lightweight and fast-loading.
+No JavaScript were used, so it is lightweight and fast-loading.

 ## Contributing
 Contributions are welcome!
 If you find any issues with the website or have any suggestions for improvements, please feel free to submit a pull request.

 ## Credits
-This website was designed and created by [Your Name Here].
-If you use this design for your own coffee cafe website, please give credit where credit is due.
+This website was designed and created by [Usman Rajput] and it was a commercial project so don't use it in any other project without permissions

 ## License
 This repository is licensed under the MIT license.
 See `LICENSE` for more information.